Course Catalog

 5 units

-Provides introduction to factor analysis and structural equation modeling (SEM).
+Introduces factor analysis and structural equation modeling (SEM).
 Develop skills in defining, estimating, testing, and critiquing models.
-Topics include rationale of SEM, model identification, goodness of fit, and estimation.
-Learn how to use relevant software packages (SPSS, LISREL, EQS, and/or AMOS) to conduct exploratory and confirmatory factor analyses, path analyses, and full ("hybrid") analyses with latent variables.
-Prerequisite(s): course 214A.
+Topics include the rationale of SEM, model identification, goodness of fit, and estimation.
+Learn how to use relevant software packages (R, SAS, LISREL, EQS, or AMOS) to conduct exploratory and confirmatory factor analyses and latent variable path analyses.
+Prerequisite(s): PSYC 214A.

 PSYC 215